How to save time on website design feedback | Feedbucket

 The best possible way to do it is to have the client send their tickets with feedback straight into your project and task management app.
 With Feedbucket this can be done straight into a tool like Trello for example but there are many more tools connected see all integrations here.

-Regardless of which project management tool you use it's important to have a clear flow outlining what is the “To do”, the “Doing” and the “Done” items for example.
-In Feedbucket the submitted feedback is automatically added in the “To do” column in Trello.
+Regardless of which project management tool you use it's important to have a clear flow outlining what is the "To do", the "Doing" and the "Done" items.
+In Feedbucket the submitted feedback is automatically added in the "To do" column in Trello.

 When receiving a lot of feedback and fixes you will have to prioritize the order of what's to be done to focus on the urgent tasks first.
 If you have several collaborators who divide the work each task should be assigned to the right person.